vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 VMware Tanzu simplifies operation of Kubernetes for multi-cloud deployment by centralizing management and governance for clusters and teams across on-premises, public clouds, and the edge.
 It delivers an open source aligned Kubernetes distribution with consistent operations and management to support infrastructure and app modernization.

-This document lays out a reference design for deploying VMware Tanzu for Kubernetes operations with Tanzu components on Microsoft Azure.
+This document lays out a reference design for deploying VMware Tanzu for Kubernetes Operations with Tanzu components on Microsoft Azure.

-The following reference design is based on the architecture and components described in [Tanzu Kubernetes for Operations Reference Architecture Overview](index.md).
+The following reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md).

 > **Note:** This reference design is supported and validated for customers deploying Tanzu Kubernetes Grid 1.4 on Microsoft Azure.